21 Shade Perennials For Zone 5 Gardens

 A unique looking flower, barrenwort does well in both full and partial shade.

-If you think that shady plants cannot come in striking colors, think again.
+If you think that shade perennials for zone 5 cannot come in striking colors, think again.
 This delicately flowered shade-tolerant perennial comes in a range of colors.
 Choose between red, orange, yellow, pink, or white blooms and greenish-blue or purple foliage.

 Barrenwort is a fantastic choice if you want visual interest in all seasons.
 Many varieties are hardy even in the cold weather of zone 5.
 Barrenwort’s rhizomatous roots can withstand many soil conditions, including dry and wet soil.

 Partial shade is the best for this plant if you want a lot of blooms.
-The full shade will not hurt barrenwort, but you may not end up with as many blooms as if you give it a bit of light.
-This plant is sensitive to too much light, and intense sun can burn this barrenwort’s leaves.
+The full shade will not hurt barrenwort, but you may not end up with as many blooms.
+This plant is sensitive to too much light, and intense sun can burn barrenwort’s leaves.

 Boston Ivy